-The initial contact of a call center agent is the most crucial element of any call centers, and how the agent handles those contacts is vital to your business.
+The initial contact of a call center agent is the most crucial element of any call center, and how the agent handles those contacts is vital to your business.

-In this article, we are going to take a look through some of the essential call center skills for agents to make the process of a call go as well as possible:
+In this article, we will take a look through some of the essential skills for agents to make a call go as well as possible.

-However, telling you what they need to have is no good without going into them in a little bit more detail:
+While they are not the only call center agent skills that center managers will look for, they are essential.
+However, telling you the most relevant skills you need is no good without going into them in a little bit more detail:

 Extensive Knowledge of The Product

-It doesn’t matter how much you know about the service or product that you are selling if you do not pay close attention.
+While we have already spoken about the product itself, you will still need an in-depth knowledge of complex issues and even have excellent problem-solving skills to meet call deadlines and customer requests.
+However, it doesn’t matter how much you know about the service or product you are selling if you do not pay close attention.
 As a call center agent, customer service is your job.
-However, what service is the customer going to get if you are not listening to them well enough and miss vital information?
+However, what service is the customer going to get if you do not have effective communication skills and miss vital information?

-At best, you are going to be scored lower on that call because you missed a point on the scorecard.
+At best, you will be scored lower on that call because you missed the point on the scorecard.
 However, at worst, you are going to miss a piece of information.
 And that could mean the difference between a resolution and an escalation.

 One thing that you do need to remember, though, is that it is not just attention to detail on the phone that is important.
 You may have a caller who is going to ring you back about an issue.
-That means that you may need to take notes about the call and problem, and how it may get resolved.
+That means you may need to take notes about the call and problem and how it may get resolved.
 That could get very messy.
-For example, if you have ten calls in a day, and six of those are going to call you back tomorrow, you may get confused with information that you note.
+For example, if you have ten calls in a day, and six of those will call you back tomorrow, you may get confused with the information you note.